 - Reaching wider audiences with smart management of translated content and course variations, plus offering delivery of content to people outside of your LMS.

-- Using analytics dashboards to get insight into how your audience interacts with your content, identify how you can improve experiences and demonstrate ROI.
+- Using analytics dashboards to get insight into how your audience interacts with your content

 - Efficient collaborative content production, allowing your team to focus on delivering better learning experiences rather frustrating authoring processes!